-1. Coursework must be satisfactorily completed at a degree granting institution that is accredited to award three or four year undergraduate Bachelor of Arts degrees by that country's equivalent to a Ministry of Education and that appears on the Arts OASIS list of approved institutions by continent.
+- Coursework must be satisfactorily completed at a degree granting institution that is accredited to award three or four year undergraduate Bachelor of Arts degrees by that country's equivalent to a Ministry of Education and the host university must appear on the Arts OASIS list of institutions approved for transfer credit.

 Students registered for a McGill Exchange program may not take online education courses during their study away term(s) to earn transfer credit and/or satisfy the minimum course load at the host university.